 A question many self-published authors ask themselves is “how do I get myself noticed?”.Â Is it possible to get yourself and your book into the public eye without an enormous budget?
 The answer is YES!
-Of course, it takes time and a lot of efforts.
-However, without trying, you will never achieve your goal.
+Of course, it takes time and a lot of effort.
+However, if you don’t try, you’ll never achieve your goal, and there are a huge variety of ways to start marketing your writing with very little effort or expense.

-When promoting a book, some of the most useful hints are:
+When marketing a book, some useful tips are:

 - Make use of your friends and contacts.
 Let them know about your book and ask them to spread the word person-to-person and through social media.